opencast/opencast.github.io/communication.md

 Best entry point to the community probably is our *Adopters’ meeting* on the last Wednesday of every other month (cf. calendar below for details).
 The meeting is at 3pm UTC at <https://opencast.blindsidenetworks.net> (password: welcome).
 An agenda for this meeting is usually announced a few days before the meeting on the users mailinglists.

 There is also a german-speaking *Adopters’ meeting* on the last Wednesday of every other month (February, April, June, August, October).
-The meeting is at 15:00 CEST at <https://opencast.blindsidenetworks.net> (password: welcome).
+The meeting is at 15:00 CEST at [Big Blue Button] (https://opencast.blindsidenetworks.net)(password: welcome).
 An agenda for this meeting is usually announced a few days before the meeting on the german-speaking mailing list.

 There is also a weekly *technical meeting* for developers and sysops on Tuesdays at 3pm UTC on <https://opencast.blindsidenetworks.net> (password: welcome).
 An agenda is also announced before the meeting on the developers’ mailing-lists.
 "%}